andyyu2004/bit/README.md

 ## Installation

-Install that latest rust nightly build using [rustup](https://rustup.rs/).
+Install the latest rust nightly using [rustup](https://rustup.rs/).

-Clone repository and build using the cargo package manager.
+Clone this repository and build using `cargo`.

 The following should all be performed from within the cloned directory.

 `cargo b --release`

 To run, you can either use cargo as above `cargo r --release -- [<bit args>...]`.
-Alternatively, you can install `bit` locally as a binary using `cargo install --path bit`.
+Alternatively, you can install `bit` locally as a binary using `cargo install --path bit` and run as `bit <args>`.

-Strongly recommended to use [delta](https://github.com/dandavison/delta) as the git pager for readable diffs.
+It is strongly recommended to use [delta](https://github.com/dandavison/delta) as the git pager to produce readable diffs.

 ```
 # .gitconfig